oist/optinist/docs/utils/tutorials.md

 </p>

 # Managing records on RECORD
 RECORD section keeps your analysis pipeline easy to organize and easy to retrieve.
-For the basic usage of the RECORD page, see [here](link to record.md)
+For the basic usage of the RECORD page, see also [here](../gui/record.md)

 <br>
 <p align="left">